 Flood risk and surface water drainage

-The authorised development must be carried out in accordance with the mitigation measures detailed within sections 3.0 and 4.0 of the Flood Risk Assessment and section 5.0 of the Water Framework Direction Assessment submitted with the application as part of the environmental statement (Document 5.2) or be carried out in accordance with any variation to these measures agreed in writing with the Environment Agency, the lead local flood authority or the approving body under Schedule 3 (sustainable drainage) to the Flood and Water Management Act 2010(), whichever of these is the body having jurisdiction over the watercourse in question.
+— Save for that phase comprising plot 16, the authorised development must be carried out in accordance with the mitigation measures detailed within sections 3.0 and 4.0 of the Flood Risk Assessment and section 5.0 of the Water Framework Direction Assessment submitted with the application as part of the environmental statement (Document 5.2) or be carried out in accordance with any variation to these measures agreed in writing with the Environment Agency, the lead local flood authority or the approving body under Schedule 3 (sustainable drainage) to the 2010 Act, whichever of these is the body having jurisdiction over the watercourse in question.

+(2) That phase of the authorised development comprising plot 16 must be carried out in accordance with the mitigation measures detailed within the Flood Risk Assessment submitted with the additional environmental statement (Document MCO 6.13G) or be carried out in accordance with any variation to the same agreed in writing with the Environment Agency, the lead local flood authority or the approving body under Schedule 3 (sustainable drainage) to the 2010 Act, whichever of these is the body having jurisdiction over the watercourse in question.

-— No phase of the authorised development (with the exception of the highway works which are governed by requirements 4 and 5 and Schedules 19 and 20 (protection of interests)) may commence until a surface water drainage scheme for that phase based on sustainable drainage principles and an assessment of the hydrological and hydrogeological context of the development in accordance with the Surface Water Drainage Strategy in Chapter 8 of the environmental statement (Document 5.2) has been submitted to and approved in writing by the local planning authority or such other approval process that is put in place under the Flood and Water Management Act 2010.
+— No phase of the authorised development (with the exception of the highway works which are governed by requirements 4 and 5 and Schedules 19 and 20 (protection of interests)) may commence until a surface water drainage scheme for that phase based on sustainable drainage principles and an assessment of the hydrological and hydrogeological context of the development in accordance with the Surface Water Drainage Strategy in Chapter 8 of the environmental statement (Document 5.2) or in the case of that phase comprising plot 16 in accordance with the Sustainable Drainage Statement – EMG1 Works in appendix 13J of the additional environmental statement has been submitted to and approved in writing by, in consultation with the Environment Agency in relation to matters relating to its function, the local planning authority or such other approval process that is put in place under the Flood and Water Management Act 2010.
 The scheme must include—

 limiting the surface water run-off generated by all rainfall events up to the 1:100 year plus 20% (for climate change) critical rain storm so that it will not exceed the peak run-off rate from the undeveloped site and not increase the risk of flooding off-site;